-The Public Sector Internal Audit Standards provide a consolidated approach to audit standards across the whole of the public sector providing continuity, sound corporate governance and transparency.
+The Public Sector Internal Audit Standards, which took effect from the 1 April 2013, provide a consolidated approach to audit standards across the whole of the public sector providing continuity, sound corporate governance and transparency.

 The 'Standards' form part of the wider mandatory elements of the International Professional Practices Framework (IPPF) which also includes the mission; core principles; definition of internal audit; and Code of Ethics.